lynnpepin/lynndotpy_xyz/content/posts/caddy_topics_optout.md

 }
 ```

-To confirm this is set, open the networking tab of your favorite browser's dev tools and look for the Permissions-Policy response header.
+To confirm the header is set, you can use a Firefox or Chrome's devtools, open the networking tab, and look for the Permissions-Policy response header.
 More context below the cut.

 <!-- more -->

 **More context:** Google has renamed and tweaked its controversial 2021 ["Federated Learning of Cohorts"](https://en.wikipedia.org/wiki/Federated_Learning_of_Cohorts) tracking project and replaced it with the [Topics API](https://www.theverge.com/2022/1/25/22900567/google-floc-abandon-topics-api-cookies-tracking).
 These are surveillance capitalism tools built into Chromium-based browsers.
-Unless you explicitly opt out, **every website will participate in Google's Topics API** when a Chrome user visits it.
+Unless you explicitly set the `Permissions-Policy "browsing-topics=()"` header, **every website will participate in Google's Topics API** when a Chrome user visits it.

 Here is the full "Opt out your site" section from Google's "Topics API developer guide" (see `https://developer.chrome.com/docs/privacy-sandbox/topics/#site-opt-out`), accessed 2023-Jul-13: